Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 instead.

 Depending on the `result` field, any additional information about the terminal node that's necessary to verify the proof is also provided.
-In particular, when `result` equals `inclusion`, the version counter of the requested key is given.
+In the case of `nonInclusionParent`, no additional information is needed because the non-terminal child's value is already in `elements`.

 The proof is verified by hashing together the provided elements, in the left/right arrangement dictated by the search key, and checking that the result